Abatement - The reduction or elimination of all or a portion of one's tax liability.

 Business - A continuous and regular activity that has income or profit as its primary purpose.

-Capital Gain - The profit received from the sale of investment property (e.g., stocks, real estate, etc.).
+Capital Gain - The profit received from the sale of investment assets (e.g., stocks, real estate, etc.).
 There are two types of capital gains: short-term and long-term.

 Casualty Loss - A type of deduction taken for damage done to property as a result of a natural disaster or other qualifying event.

 Child Tax Credit - A type of tax credit that taxpayers may claim for each qualifying child listed as a dependent on their tax return.
 For 2020, taxpayers could claim a child tax credit of $2,000 per qualifying child, and up to $1,400 of the credit was refundable.

 Civil Penalty - A type of penalty that may imposed on someone for failing to comply with federal tax laws.
 Civil penalties are generally assessed, collected, and paid in the same manner as income taxes.